 - Wide co-citation across review sites (the repeated reference to a company and terms related to them) will boost relevancy in searches as Google associates certain terms with particular brands or products.

 - Reviews placed on Google+ Local have increased relevancy for Google listings, and will improve visibility in local searches.
 Reviews must be added directly to Google+ Local for this to be effective however – and reviews appearing elsewhere on the web are not incorporated into Google+ Local’s consideration.

 - Connecting customer reviews to social media (as Google+ does) will further increase visibility across a wide number of sources.
 Don’t underestimate the value of the shared experience!

 Spread content widely – On-site UGC should appear on as large a variety of pages as possible.

 Don’t duplicate on-site reviews – Ensure separate user reviews (on-site) have their own pages.

-Use third party review sites – Investigate, use and actively encourage consumer posting on widely used review sites (Yelp, Google+ Local, Foursquare etc).
-Promote this via social media and emails, and incentivise.
+Use third-party review sites – Investigate, use and actively encourage consumer posting on widely used review sites (Yelp, Google+ Local, Foursquare, etc).
+Promote this via social media and emails, and incentivize.

 Consider third-party reviews from a consumer ‘ease-of-use’ perspective – If customers must register before posting reviews, will this have a detrimental effect?
-For example you must have a Google account to post on Google+ Local, but as it is so beneficial to SEO, incentivising sign up may be an advantage.
-Sites such as Yelp, Tripadvisor and Citysearch do not require a signup.
+For example, you must have a Google account to post on Google+ Local, but as it is so beneficial to SEO, incentivizing sign up may be an advantage.
+Sites such as Yelp, Tripadvisor, and Citysearch do not require a signup.